 - Journal pages and blog posts

 - Blog post comments

 - Picture Gallery pages

 - Files uploaded to your file storage section, and content added to headers, footers, and sidebars.
 You can add this content manually.

-- Discussion pages, Drop Box pages, FAQ pages, Guestbook pages, and RSS Widgets.
+- Discussion pages, Drop Box pages, FAQ pages, Guestbook pages, Links pages, or RSS Widgets.